 One Day in Dublin

-Before the road-trip proper began though, we organised to meet in Dublin, do some damage there, sort out our camper van (from BunkCampers) after the weekend.
+Before the road-trip proper began though, we organised to meet in Dublin, do some damage there (Catch the football, have a tipple on betminded.com, and make a few new friends, as well as sort out our camper van (from BunkCampers) after the weekend.
 I landed on a Saturday morning, which gave me one full day to explore the main sights of Dublin, so let me share with the best way to how to spend one day in Dublin:

 Your one day in Dublin is good to go.
 Spend the morning grabbing breakfast on Dublin’s main shopping street, Grafton Street.
 Check out some pretty awesome street performers and buskers there too, just remember if you take pics/videos, give a little donation.
 They’re not out there working for free.

 After your coffee break head over to O’Connell Street to see a main part of Ireland’s history.
 You can’t miss O’Connell street thanks to the Spire of Dublin, a 120m stainless steel spike in the middle of the city.
 Once you’re there, head to the General Post Office (GPO).
 Dublin GPO was central to Ireland’s independence from the UK due to the Easter Rising of 1916, which ultimately led to the 1922 declaration of independence.
 It’s a huge part of Ireland’s history